-1. Obtain a Web location for your podcast feed to reside (your website).
+1. Obtain a Web location for your podcast feed to reside (your website / your .com).
 If you are using a platform such as WordPress, the platform will provide this location for you.
 If your website was example.com, then your podcast feed would be http://example.com/feed/podcast/.

 2. Create at least one podcast episode.
 If you are using WordPress, you will want to add the Blubrry PowerPress podcasting plugin to add podcasting support.
 A podcast episode in WordPress is nothing more than a blog post with a media file URL linked in the podcast episode box added to the post edit screen.
 An example media file will look like http://example.com/path/to/media.mp3.

-3. Submit your podcast RSS feed to podcast directories such as iTunes.
-It is important you have at least one episode, empty feeds cannot be submitted.
+3. Submit your podcast RSS feed to podcast directories such as Apple Podcasts / iTunes.
+It is required you have at least one episode, empty feeds cannot be submitted.